Millennium Trail System, Woodstock

 Trail Uses: Walking, cycling, cross-country skiing, dog walking, snowshoeing (No Motorized Vehicles)

 - Rotary Trail: North on Hwy 59.
 Immediately after crossing the bridge over the tracks and Thames River, turn left onto Tecumseh St. (Oxford Rd.
 48).
 The trail entrance is on the right.

 - The Roth Park Trail starts on the other side of Tecumseh St., across from the Rotary Trail.
 Another entrance is on the east side of the 11th Line, ½ km north of Hwy 2.

 - Lions Trail: Take Hwy 2 (Dundas St.) to the west end of Woodstock.
-Trail entrance is on the north side of Hwy 2, 200 metres west of the railway bridge.
+The trail entrance is on the north side of Hwy 2, 200 metres west of the railway bridge.
 Another entrance is at Bexley and Hunter streets, at the railway overpass

 - Youth Start Trail: Take Hwy 2 (Dundas St.) to the west end of Woodstock.
-Trail entrance is on the south side of Hwy 2, 60 metres east of the railway bridge.
+The trail entrance is on the south side of Hwy 2, 60 metres east of the railway bridge.

 Contact: City of Woodstock (519) 539-2382 Ext 4101